EURODEO/e-soh-kpis/data-consumers/data-consumers.md

 KPI-2 and KPI-3 target should be derived from time-critical applications such as thunderstorm monitoring or marine traffic control (just to name some examples).
 Notably, open data API is **not to provide** QoS promise for the end user applications but to exchange data.

 KPI-5 Number of unique API users.
-Can this be measured???
+If this can be measured via registration or using fingerprint (e.g. combination of IP address, user-agent, operating system, and referrer).
+TBD after start of operations